Jimmy Vivino and the Basic Cable Band: Jimmy Vivino and the Basic Cable Band

 Jimmy Vivino was bandleader from 2010 until the group disbanded in 2018.

-It was initially unknown whether Weinberg would be joining O'Brien when his new late night show on TBS began in November 2010.
-Most or all of the rest of the band were expected to follow O'Brien, alongside his other non-musical staff and crew, to the TBS program.
-By September 2010, it was clear that Weinberg would not be part of the show, now named Conan.
+In September 2010, Vivino told an interviewer for the St. Louis Riverfront Times that Weinberg would not be part of the new late night show on TBS, now named Conan.
 Jimmy Vivino was now the leader of the band, with Wormworth full-time on drums, and the band was firmly ensconced in Los Angeles as a base.
 Upon announcing Weinberg's split from O'Brien in September 2010, O'Brien said, "Max has been a huge part of my life for the past 17 years and he is an incredible band leader and musician."
 Weinberg said, "my association with Conan, his staff, and crew has been a deeply rewarding experience for me.
 And, making music with Jimmy Vivino, Mark Pender, La Bamba, Scott Healy, Mike Merritt, and percussionist James Wormworth enabled me to become a better musician and bandleader.
 I thank them for their first-rate work on the bandstand.
 I wish Conan and his show the best and I do look forward to dropping by."
 Both looked forward to Weinberg occasionally stopping by to sit in on the new show.
 Weinberg said his health was better than ever but that the "life-changing experience emotionally and spiritually" of the surgery and a desire to remain in New Jersey with his family had played a chief role in his departure from the band and O'Brien.

 On October 19, 2010, it was announced that the new band name for the Conan show would be Jimmy Vivino and the Basic Cable Band.

 Weinberg made a cameo appearance in a monologue bit on the October 28, 2014 episode of Conan, briefly "filling in" on drums for regular drummer Wormworth, who had "gone missing" in the middle of the episode.

 On October 4, 2018, with the announcement of the show’s switch to a half-hour format, it was announced that The Basic Cable Band would no longer appear regularly on the program.
 Members did reunite for four special episodes at San Diego Comic-Con in July 2019, and for the show's final eight episodes (as Jimmy Vivino and the Basic Cable Four) in June 2021.